abdirxhmxn/abdirxhmxn/README.md

 # Hey there! 👋 I'm Abdirahman Mohamed

 Welcome to my GitHub!
-I'm a Computer Science student and Full-Stack Software Engineer who loves building meaningful applications and solving real-world problems with code.
+I'm a Full-Stack Software Engineer who loves building meaningful applications and solving real-world problems.

 ## 🚀 About Me

 - 🎓 **Computer Science Graduate** from University of Southern Maine
 - 💻 **Full-Stack Software Engineer** at Resilient Coders, working with the MERN stack
 - 🏫 **Founder & Lead Instructor** at Al Bayaan Institute, serving 60+ students weekly
-- 🌱 Currently diving deeper into **AI**, **Systems Programming**, and **Computer Architecture**
+- 🌱 Currently diving deeper into frontend frameworks, backend APIs, and database optimization
 - 🎯 Passionate about creating technology that makes education and daily life more accessible
+- ⚡ Fun facts:
-- ⚡ Fun fact: I founded an educational institute while studying full-time - I love challenges!
+     - I founded an educational institute while studying full-time - I love challenges!
+     - I'm convinced that rubber duck debugging works because ducks are secretly genius
+     - Pineapple absolutely belongs on pizza (I will die on this hill)
+     - The best way to eat cereal is with ice-cold milk - room temperature milk people are questionable!

 ## 🛠️ Tech Stack & Tools